DyingCoderLin/Project8/frontendDevReadme.txt

-This branch is used for frontend developing and merging.
+frontendDev branch is used for frontend developing and merging.